oguzhanaygun/coding-test/frontend/README.md

-# Coding Test Ordering Frontend App
+# Coding Test Ordering  App

 An angular application written with typescript to manege orders.